marceloslo/Topic-Shifts-as-a-Proxy-for-Assessing-Politicization-in-Social-Media/README.md

 There are other additional scripts in the scripts folder, which run the code according to what was used in the paper.

 ## Code Usage

+**WARNING:** running label_news.py and trainw2v.py with the sample parameters will lead to the dataset downloaded being overwritten, which may lead to different results.

 ### label_news.py
 Script to create the file with keyword based labels used in the first step of PU learning.